oecd-swac/OECD-SCDi/code/readme.md

 This script also includes a function to perform this analysis over a user-defined set of  time intervals.

+Sections that need to be edited by the user are marked with the text "(CHANGE ME)" in comments.

 ## Spatial Conflict Dynamics indicator - SCDi

 __maintainer__ = [SWAC OECD](https://www.oecd.org/swac/)